afroisalreadyinu/stashpy/README.md

 ## Installing

+In order to use Stashpy, you first need Python 3 on your system.
+All linux distros have a relatively new version in their official repositories.
+On Mac OS, the Homebrew version is recommended.
+Python 3 comes with pyvenv, a built-in version of virtualenv.
 Stashpy is [on PyPI](https://pypi.python.org/pypi/stashpy), so you can simply install it as a dependency, or with `pip install stashpy`.

 **Local**:  You are advised to use pyvenv/virtualenv/virtualenvwrapper.